MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-dr.md

 ### Deploy your environment

+To deploy your environment, follow these instructions.

-1. In LCS navigate to the environment page for your production environment.
+1. In LCS, go to the environment page for your production environment.

 1. Select **Maintain** and then select **Update Settings**.

     ![Apply update settings](media/addf4f1d0c0a86d840a6a412f774e474.png)

-1. Don't change any values and select **Prepare**.
+1. Don't change any values.
+Select **Prepare**.

-1. After downloading is finished and preparation is completed, the Update environment button will be displayed.
+1. After downloading is finished and preparation is completed, the **Update environment** button will be displayed.
+Select this button to start updating your environment

     ![Update environment button](media/0a9d43044593450f1a828c0dd7698024.png)

-1. Select Update environment to start updating your environment.

-1. Once the environment is deployed, the DR environment is ready for use.
+1. After the environment is deployed, the disaster recovery environment is ready for use.

-## Using your DR environment
+## Using your disaster recovery environment

-You can use your DR environment as you normally would except that updates or hotfixes shouldn't be applied to the environment.
+You can use your disaster recovery environment as you typically would, except that updates or hotfixes shouldn't be applied to the environment.
 If you must apply updates to your environment, your failback process will differ from the one described below.
-Failing back under this condition isn't covered in this guide.
+Failing back under this condition is not covered in this topic.

 ## Failing back to your production environment

 >[!IMPORTANT]
-> At this point **no** Dynamics Service Fabric services should be running in your production environment.
+> At this point, no Dynamics Service Fabric services should be running in your production environment.

-Secure a downtime window in which you can switch operation from the DR environment to the Production environment.
-Once in the downtime window, disable all non-Orchestrator nodes in the DR environment through Service Fabric Explorer.
-Once all nodes are disabled, failover your SQL Server to the production data center.
+Secure a downtime window in which you can switch operation from the disaster recovery environment to the Production environment.
+In the downtime window, disable all non-Orchestrator nodes in the disaster recovery environment through Service Fabric Explorer.
+Once all nodes are disabled, failover your SQL Server to the production datacenter.

-Once the failover has happened, start up the AOS, SSRS, and MR nodes in your primary datacenter.
-Carry out validation tests to ensure your environment is functioning as expected.
-Once you decide the environment is working as expected, remove the LocalAgent from your Disaster Recovery environment and reinstall it on your Production environment.
+After the failover has occurred, start the AOS, SSRS, and MR nodes in your primary datacenter.
+Carry out validation tests to ensure that your environment is functioning as expected.
+When you determine that your environment is working as expected, remove the LocalAgent from your disaster recovery environment and reinstall it on your Production environment.

-Clean up your DR environment by manually unprovisioning all Dynamics Service Fabric Service.
+Clean up your DR environment by manually unprovisioning all Dynamics Service Fabric services

 >[!CAUTION]
-> Do not use the Cleanup functionality in LCS to carry out the cleanup of your DR environment.
+> Do not use the Cleanup functionality in LCS to perform the clean up of your disaster recovery environment.

-### Failback Checklist
+### Failback checklist

-> [!div class="checklist"]
-> * Non-Orchestrator nodes are disabled in DR datacenter.
+- Non-orchestrator nodes are disabled in disaster recovery datacenter.
-> * SQL Server is failed back to primary datacenter.
+- SQL Server is failed back to primary datacenter.
-> * LocalAgent is uninstalled in your DR datacenter.
+- LocalAgent is uninstalled in your disaster recovery datacenter.
-> * All Dynamics Service Fabric services (including LocalAgent) are running in your primary datacenter.
+- All Dynamics Service Fabric services (including LocalAgent) are running in your primary datacenter.
-> * No Dynamics Service Fabric services are deployed in your DR datacenter.
+- No Dynamics Service Fabric services are deployed in your disaster recovery datacenter.

 >[!IMPORTANT]
-> Your primary environment will be back to functioning as usual and can once again be serviced once you ensure all items in the checklist are verified.
+> Your primary environment will be functioning as usual and can be serviced after you ensure that all items in the checklist are verified.